seanpm2001/steampipe/README.md

 We offer these Steampipe engines:

 **Steampipe CLI**.
-Use the [Steampipe core engine](https://steampipe.io/docs/query/overview) to translate APIs to tables in the Postgres instance that's bundled with Steampipe.
+Run [queries](https://steampipe.io/docs/query/overview) that translate APIs to tables in the Postgres instance that's bundled with Steampipe.

 **Steampipe Postgres FDWs**.
 Use [native Postgres Foreign Data Wrappers](https://steampipe.io/docs/steampipe_postgres/overview) to translate APIs to foreign tables.